sigrun-may/synthetic-biomedical-data-course/README.md

 ## Target Audience

-This module is designed for:

-- **Bioinformatics students** learning about feature selection pitfalls and evaluation best practices
-- **Researchers** who need benchmarking tools for method comparison in high-dimensional settings
-- **Instructors** requiring reproducible demonstrations of common ML mistakes in biomedical contexts
-- **Data scientists** transitioning to biomedical applications and seeking domain-specific insights
+The course is designed for advanced Bachelor/Master students or learners interested in data science, bioinformatics and biomedical AI.

 ### Prerequisites

-You should have:
+You should:

-- Basic knowledge of **statistics** (distributions, correlation)
+- have basic knowledge of **statistics** (distributions, correlation)
-- Working proficiency in **Python** (see [Python Introduction](https://git.rz.tu-bs.de/ifn-public/ki4all/python-introduction))
+- be comfortable using **Python** (see [Python Introduction](https://git.rz.tu-bs.de/ifn-public/ki4all/python-introduction))
+- have basic understanding of **NumPy** and **Pandas** for data manipulation
-- Familiarity with **machine learning fundamentals** (classification, features, labels, cross-validation) – see [Machine Learning Introduction](https://git.rz.tu-bs.de/ifn-public/ki4all/machine-learning-introduction)
+- be familiar with **machine learning fundamentals** (classification, features, labels, cross-validation) – see [Machine Learning Introduction](https://git.rz.tu-bs.de/ifn-public/ki4all/machine-learning-introduction)
-- Understanding of **NumPy** and **Pandas** for data manipulation

 ______________________________________________________________________